lausandt/sorting-algorithms/README.md

 # sorting-algorithms
-Different sorting algorithms in Java and Haskell
+This is an investigation of different sorting algorithms in Java and Haskell.